NavenAllen/AWS-SAA-C03-Course/18-Hybrid-and-Migration/notes.md

 The data is encrypted in transit and all of the data transfer in parts.

 #### Components
+Datasync agent needs to be installed on premises

+Bidirectional transfer

 Task is a job within datasync and defines what is going from where to where

 Agent is software to read and write to on prem such as NFS or SMB

 Location is the FROM and TO

+DataSync endpoint can store into S3 or EFS or FSx or NFS or SMB

+Transfers can be scheduled, automatic retries, compression, bandwith throttle, traditional file transfer protocols

 ### FSx for Windows File Server